nick-mok/damoq.com/posts/steam-chicken-wings.md

 ## Ideas

 A splash of sesame oil make this delicious\
-1x Birds eye chill or even the mild big chilli sliced julienne goes really well with this
+1 x Birds eye chill or even the mild big chilli sliced julienne goes really well with this